RL-VIG/LibFewShot/docs/tutorials/t4-add_a_new_backbone.md

 config/backbones/*
 ```

-If you want to add a new backbone in `LibFewShot`, you should put all files about this new backbone in directory `core/model/backbone/`.
-For example, to add a `ResNet` to `LibFewShot`, you need provide a `resnet.py` in directory `core/model/backbone/`, and provide a class or function that can return a ResNet model like following:
+If you want to add a new backbone into `LibFewShot`, you should put all files about this new backbone in the directory of `core/model/backbone/`.
+For example, to add a `ResNet` to `LibFewShot`, you need provide a `resnet.py` in the directory of `core/model/backbone/`, and provide a class or function that can return a ResNet model like following:

 ```python
 ...